zeroc-ice/ice/java-compat/BUILDING.md

 ## Running the Java Compat Tests

-Some of the Ice for Java tests employ applications that are part of the Ice for C++ distribution.
+Some of the Ice for Java Compat tests employ applications that are part of the Ice for C++ distribution.
 If you have not built Ice for C++ in this source distribution then you must set the `ICE_HOME` environment variable with the path name of your Ice installation.
 On Linux or macOS: